ncpa0cpl/react-quarks/README.md

 counter.get(); // 777 as a number type
 ```

-If you want the middleware to play nicely with TypeScript don't forget to add the `QuarkMiddleware` type to your middleware (as shown in the example). `QuarkMiddleware` is a type that takes in two generics, first is the type of the Quark (as in the type that the get() method should return), and the other is a type that is extending the Quark action (ie. the type that can be now additionally accepted in the set() method aside from the actual Quark type).
+For middleware to play nicely with TypeScript, add the `QuarkMiddleware` type to the middleware (as shown in the example). `QuarkMiddleware` is a type that takes in two generics, first is the type of the Quark (as in the type that the get() method should return), and the other is a type that is extending the Quark action (ie. the type that can be now additionally accepted in the set() method aside from the actual Quark type).

 #### Global Middleware

 It is also possible to add a global middleware.
-Global middlewares will be automatically added to all quarks.
+Global middlewares will be automatically added to all quarks, when those quarks are created (global middlewares will not apply to quarks that were created before adding the middleware).

 To add a global middleware use the `addGlobalQuarkMiddleware` function, or to overwrite all the global middlewares `setGlobalQuarkMiddlewares`.
-You can also lookup all the current global middlewares with `getGlobalQuarkMiddlewares`.
+It's also possible to lookup all the current global middlewares with `getGlobalQuarkMiddlewares`.

 #### Included Middlewares